atlasxomics/AtlasXbrowser_docs/docs/ROICharacterization.rst

 ################

 Based on the results of the adaptive thresholding and how many pixels within a tixel have been designated white, AtlasXbrowser automatically predicts which tixels are over tissue and which are not.
-In this step you can examine the image and modify any of the classifications AtlasBrower made.
+In this step you can examine the image and modify any of the classifications AtlasXbrowser made.

 #.
 Select **Activate** under the **On/Off Tissue** tab on the right side of the screen.